WojciechP/nojokescala/_posts/2015-09-11-futures-and-either.markdown

 > Don't throw exceptions for indicating business errors.

 This is a no-exception rule (pun intended).
-When somebody describes a system behavior, they might say something like that: "when a user tries to access the payroll, if he is not authorized, the system rejects him with an error".
+When somebody describes a system behavior, they might say something like that: "anybody can paint a *Thing* to one of three colors, but if the *Thing* is *Blue* and someone tries to paint it *Red*, the system rejects him with an error".
 This is the business logic, therefore no `Exception` should be raised.
 It is actually *expected* system behavior for the user to be rejected.
-On the contrary, when the authorization backend fails because a rogue admin pulled the hard drive out - then yout have a reason to throw an exception.
+On the contrary, when the painting backend fails because a rogue admin pulled the hard drive out - then yout have a reason to throw an exception.

   [terse errors]: https://tersesystems.com/2012/12/27/error-handling-in-scala/ "Error handling in Scala"